 Lower Interest Rates: Loan interest rates lag behind that of Ratesetter/Lending Works by some distance considering the loans are broadly similar.
 This is unsurprising in some ways because Zopa appear to offer lower interest rates to borrowers, but could also be indicative of a higher fee schedule being charged.

 No Provision Fund: Zopa’s loans no longer carry any protection against loss, unlike others.
-Whilst no reliance should be put upon a Provision Fund, in the case of Ratesetter the funds are segregated, and demonstrably are used for the purpose of compensating lenders.
+Whilst no reliance should be put upon a Provision Fund, in the case of Ratesetter the funds are segregated.
+Demonstrably this is used for the purpose of compensating lenders.
 It is therefore slightly irritating to have to see defaults within results, when you would not do with other platforms.

 Small Premium for Plus: Considering there are more riskier loans in the Plus loans, the risk premium of 0.7% is too small for me and not sufficient compensation.